RHesketh/OpenBudget/docs/wip/README.md

 ## Tests

-The project is tested using Minitest::Spec.
+The project is tested using Minitest::Spec and Cucumber.
 You can run the tests using

 `script/test`